Daily High to Daily Low: Is It Safe to Buy Alphabet Inc. (GOOGL)?

-Alphabet Inc. (NASDAQ:GOOGL) went down by -2.01% from its latest closing price compared to the recent 1-year high of $3030.93.
-The company’s stock price has collected -2.37% of loss in the last five trading sessions.
-The Wall Street Journal reported on 05/27/22 that In India’s Mobile-Payments Boom, Even Beggars Get QR Codes
+Alphabet Inc. (NASDAQ:GOOGL) went down by -3.40% from its latest closing price compared to the recent 1-year high of $3030.93.
+The company’s stock price has collected -7.66% of loss in the last five trading sessions.
+The Wall Street Journal reported on 06/15/22 that YouTube Is Gaining on TikTok in Short-Video Race

 Is It Worth Investing in Alphabet Inc. (NASDAQ :GOOGL) Right Now?

-Alphabet Inc. (NASDAQ:GOOGL) scored a price-to-earnings ratio above its average ratio, recording 20.77 x from its present earnings ratio.
-Plus, the 36-month beta value for GOOGL is at 1.13.
+Alphabet Inc. (NASDAQ:GOOGL) scored a price-to-earnings ratio above its average ratio, recording 19.18 x from its present earnings ratio.
+Plus, the 36-month beta value for GOOGL is at 1.12.
+Opinions of the stock are interesting as 41 analysts out of 50 who provided ratings for Alphabet Inc. declared the stock was a “buy,” while 8 rated the stock as “overweight,” 1 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode